marshallwolfe/ProfitSplitter_SmartContracts/README.md

 ![MetaMask2_Level_3](Images/Image58.png)

 We still see 0 distributed shares because not enough time has passed, so we click "fastforward" three more times, confirming in the MetaMask popup each time.
 Now we are able to choose "distribute" and Confirm in the MetaMask popup.
-Now when we click "distributed_share" we see there are 250 distributed shares, as expected!
+Now when we click "distributed_shares" we see there are 250 distributed shares, as expected!

 ![Deploying3_Level_3](Images/Image59.png)